 SURVEY QUESTIONS

-Narrative and closed ended questions follow, grouped into the Financial Stability Board’s

-Task Force for Climate-related Financial Disclosure (TCFD) four topics: governance, strategy, risk management and metrics and targets.
+To provide clear direction for achieving a robust, insurance-sector specific TCFD report, narrative and closed ended questions follow, grouped into the TCFD’s four topics: governance, strategy, risk management and metrics and targets.

 The statements listed next to numbers and letters are directly taken from the TCFD Framework and should be fully addressed in the insurer’s response.
-Bulleted items are expected to be included in the insurer’s response to the TCFD statement above it.
+As discussed in detail above, insurers should consider including the bulleted items in their response to the TCFD statement above it.
 For additional guidance on sector specific content to consider including, refer to the Implementation Recommendation Report.
-The FSB frequently produces content to assist companies in creating TCFD reports, the knowledge hub with related content is accessible at https://www.tcfdhub.org/.

 Questions highlighted green are directly from the TCFD.
 Questions highlighted blue are from the former NAIC survey.
-Bulleted items are expected to be included in the response to the TCFD-aligned content.

 Closed ended questions directly correspond to the narrative questions, allowing for explanation and qualification of the yes/no answers.

 Closed ended questions are voluntary for reporting year 2022.

 Governance – narrative